-However, insurance costs are the responsibility of the buyer.
-Unlike many other Incoterms, the risk transfer point differs from the cost transfer point.
-Under the CFR Incoterm, the risk is transferred when the goods are loaded on board the shipping vessel at origin.
+Unlike many of the other Incoterms, the risk transfer point of the CFR Incoterm differs from the cost transfer point.
+With CFR, risk is transferred when the goods are loaded on board the shipping vessel at origin.